To Whom It May Concern,

 Sincerely, Maggi White

-Zach Mjones about 7 years ago
+Zach Mjones almost 8 years ago

 Public Utilities Commission (PUC) Docket Number: ET-6/TL-16-327 Office of Administrative Hearings (OAH) Docket Number: 80-2500-34009 Dear Honorable LauraSue Schlatter, As an avid outdoorsman, I have a high respect for the Itasca State Park and the surrounding area.
 This project was brought to my attention by a friend of mine and I’m concerned about the impact that some of the alternatives for this project could have on the environment.
 I read through the Environmental Assessment and it seems clear that the Proposed Route is the best option.
 The Proposed Route follows roads and distribution lines, both of which should help minimize new impacts to environment.
 The worst options are the Seeger Route 3, Seeger Route 5, MPL Collocate Route, and Thompson Route due to the large acreage of different land cover types that each of these routes would impact.
 A summary of the land cover types impacted for all routes is located in Table 6 on Page 42 of the Environmental Assessment.
 I’ve always had a love for water and fishing.
 The Proposed Route crosses the LaSalle Creek, a designated trout stream area, at an existing distribution line crossing along 400th Street.
 While I wish there were no crossings on this designated trout stream area, I would prefer that any new crossings get combined with an existing crossing.
 The Proposed Route is the only alternative that does this by combining with the existing distribution crossing along 400th Street.
 A lot of the alternatives to this project include building parallel with the existing pipeline.
 However, as stated by Minnkota and MPL in the Environmental Assessment, the new easements would need to start 50 feet away from the existing MPL easements.
 This means that these options would not share with the pipeline, essentially creating a new right away, fragmenting the forest with two separate clearings.
 Additionally, clearing a new route through the forest instead of following roads would impact local animal populations.
 This impact to wildlife impacts everyone.
 In conclusion, the new 115 kV power line should follow Minnkota’s Proposed Route because it has the least impact to the environment.
 Sincerely, Zach Mjones

-ama riley about 7 years ago
+ama riley almost 8 years ago

 PUC Docket Number: ET-6/TL-16-327 OAH Docket Number: 80-2500-34009 To Whom It May Concern, After reading through the Environmental Assessment, I decide to comment on this project.
 The Environmental Assessment clearly shows that the Minnkota Power Proposed Route will impact the environment less than all of the other alternatives.
 The Proposed Route follows existing roadright of way and existing distribution power lines, which will decrease the need for new easements through the surrounding land.
 Building this new power line parallel to the existing pipeline will require a completely new 100 foot wide clearing through private citizen property.
 Thank you for considering my comments.
 Please approve this project along the Proposed Routeto minimize the impact to the environment.
 I do not support the MPL Collocate Route, Thompson Route, Seeger Route 3, or Seeger Route 5.